Planning guidance

 The guidance on this page is divided into:

-- statutory guidance documents that form part of the current Stirling Local Development Plan
+- statutory guidance documents that form part of the current Development Plan

-- non-statutory guidance documents that do not form part of the current Stirling Local Development Plan
+- non-statutory guidance documents that do not form part of the Development Plan

-In all cases, the guidance on this page can have 'material weight' in a planning application.
-This means, if you submit an application for development, we'll use whichever guidance is relevant to:
+In all cases, the guidance provided on this page carries 'material weight' in the assessment of a planning application.
+This means that, when you submit development proposal, we'll use the relevant guidance to:

-- assess whether the proposals comply with the guidance
+- Assess the compliance of the proposals with the guidance

 Stirling Local Development Plan guidance

-This statutory guidance is part of the current Stirling Local Development Plan.
-It covers:
+This statutory guidance forms part of the Statutory Development Plan for Stirling.

 - Supplementary guidance on advertisements (November 2021)